osrf/collision-benchmark/README.md

 This will update each world once, then switch to the second as the "main" world and update each world once again.
 At each update it should print "ode" and "bullet" as collision engines loaded.

+### One world, different engines

+It is also possible to specify one world file to load, and several physics engines the world should be loaded with.
+This means the world will be loaded multiple times, once with each physics engine, and then you can switch between the worlds, just like with the previous simple test.
+The difference is that you have to specify only one world file.